-In the summer of 2016, there were home, business and marijuana grow house robberies targeting the Asian community in Sacramento.
+In the summer of 2016, there were home, business, and marijuana grow house robberies targeting the Asian community in Sacramento.
 In response to these targeted robberies, a town hall was held to discuss the issue.
-While the town hall brought community members together, some BHC leaders saw a troubling theme emerge: racist narratives which placed blame predominantly on African Americans.
+While the town hall brought community members together, some BHC leaders saw a troubling and racist narratives emerging, which placed blame predominantly on the African American community.
 In addition, there was a petition among South Sacramento businesses to deny services to African Americans, and a South Sacramento community Facebook page with increasingly anti-Black racist commentary.
-Racist tensions were also rising in response to law enforcement shooting Joseph Mann, a mentally ill and homeless African American man.
-According to Kim Williams (K. Williams), Sacramento BHC Hub Manager:
+Racist tensions were also rising in response to law enforcement shooting Joseph Mann, a mentally ill and homeless African American man.56 According to Kim Williams (K. Williams), Sacramento BHC Hub Manager:

-You could tell the direction it was moving in was pretty negative, so we wanted a unified front and press conference to denounce the racial aspect and to have the community be closer.
-At the time, the Joseph Mann issue killing had happened, so a lot of the relationships between African Americans and police [were] tense.
+You could tell the direction it was moving in was pretty negative, so we wanted a unified front and press conference to denounce the racial aspect and to have the community come together.
+At the time, the Joseph Mann issue killing had happened, so a lot of the relationships between African Americans and police were tense.

-In response to racial tensions between the African American and Asian communities in South Sacramento, K. Williams and Elaine Abelaye-Mateo, Principal Consultant at Everyday Impact Consulting who provides staff support for the BHC, convened a monthly "Unity Circle" to have community dialogue about the racial tensions.
+In response to racial tensions between the African American and Asian communities in South Sacramento, K. Williams and Elaine Abelaye-Mateo, Principal Consultant at Everyday Impact Consulting, organized a monthly "Unity Circle" as a space for a community dialogue about the racial tensions.